 How to Make Vietnamese Pulled Pork Banh Mi

-You can create a fulfilling breakfast with this pulled pork banh mi and a cup of tea/coffee or a glass of smoothie.
+You can create a filling breakfast with this pulled pork banh mi and a cup of tea/coffee or a glass of smoothie.
 Here are some of the drinks I love to have with banh mi:

 Can’t have enough of Vietnamese banh mi?
 I think you will also like this Banh mi xiu mai (Vietnamese pork meatball banh mi).

 ⭐️ I’d love to hear what you think about the dish, so please feel free to leave a comment and a rating if you have tried it.
 New recipes are added every week so let’s connect on Facebook, Youtube, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.